Tempeh Quinoa Macro Bowl

 - creamy cashew beet dressing for the sauce

-Build your Own Macro Bowl
+Customize your Bowl

 The great thing about macro bowls, or buddha bowls or whatever you want to call them is there really is now rules.
 You can use my creation as a base to make your own version of this bowl.
 Not a big fan of quinoa?
 Try it with brown rice or farro.
 Don’t love tempeh?
 Go with baked tofu instead.
 Fresh out of carrots?
 Roasted brussel sprouts or squash would be yummy too.

-Alternative Dressing Ideas
+Alternative Dressing Recipes

 If you’re not into the cashew beet dressing or just feel like trying something else.
 This macro bowl would also be good with any of these dressings: